felixaschultz/intastellar-consents-wordpress/trunk/readme.txt

 = 1.1.0 =
 Added on intro page the posibillity to add the Privacy Policy link & added on settings page the possibility to say you want start with the cookie settings page direct.
 = 1.0.2 =
-Added CCPA – California Consumer Privacy Act to the banner.
-It´s currently under dev and only showing the user a link to your CCPA policy.
+Added CCPA – California Consumer Privacy Act to the banner. its currently under dev and only showing the user a link to your CCPA policy.
 = 1.0.1 =
 Added a source parameter to the script to find out, wich plugin source the outgoing link is coming from.
 = 1.0 =
-Created the plugins menu as well as the settings page and the plugin in it´s self.
+Created the plugins menu as well as the settings page and the plugin in its self.

 == Upgrade Notice ==
 = 2.0.0 =
 In this Version we´ve redesigned the admin page for the plugin.
 We have categorized every thing, into: branding, intro, settings & privacy policy.
 = 1.0.2 =
-Added CCPA – California Consumer Privacy Act to the banner.
-It´s currently under dev and only showing the user a link to your CCPA policy.
+Added CCPA – California Consumer Privacy Act to the banner. its currently under dev and only showing the user a link to your CCPA policy.
 = 1.0.1 =
 Added a source parameter to the script to find out, wich plugin source the outgoing link is coming from.
 = 1.0 =